xenowits/nakomoto-coefficient-calculator/README.md

 ### Notes

 The actual logic is present inside `/core`.
-So, ideally a cron job would be run after every `JOB_INTERVAL` which would save/refresh the nakamoto-coefficients `database`.
+A goroutine runs every 6 hours which updates the nakamoto coefficients for all the chains.

 ### Future Work

-To add support for multiple other chains in `/v1`
+To add support for multiple other chains in `/v1`.